bluescan/tacentview/README.md

 ![Tacit Texture Viewer](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_Thumbnails.png)

-Contact sheet (AKA flipbook) textures may be easily generated.
-TexView is fast enough to 'play' the images in succession.
-The alpha-channel is interpreted as opacity and is properly saved if any of the source images have semi-transparency.
+Contact sheet (AKA flipbook) textures may be generated.
+Images may be 'played' in succession to see what they look like animated.
+The alpha-channel is interpreted as opacity and is properly processed if the source images have semi-transparency.

 ![Tacit Texture Viewer](https://raw.githubusercontent.com/bluescan/tacit-texview/master/Screenshots/Screenshot_ContactSheet.png)